DevJadeee/PESO-Web-Based-AIMS/Documentation/Graphs_and_Charts/04_Structured_English/README.md

 Assigns a rank to each job based on its sorted position.

-**Output:** Produces a Ranked List of Jobs, each displayed its Match Percentage.
+**Output:** Produces a Ranked List of Jobs, each displayed with its Match Percentage.